dotswg/dots-requirements/draft-ietf-dots-requirements.md

-: DOTS servers MUST treat a mitigation terminated due to lifetime expiration exactly as if the DOTS client originating the mitigation had asked to end the mitigation, including the five-minute termination period, as described above in SIG-004.
+: DOTS servers MUST treat a mitigation terminated due to lifetime expiration exactly as if the DOTS client originating the mitigation had asked to end the mitigation, including the active-but-terminating period, as described above in SIG-005.

 : DOTS clients SHOULD include a mitigation lifetime in all mitigation requests.
   If a DOTS client does not include a mitigation lifetime in requests for help